KusionStack/kusion/docs/cmd/en_US/kusion_apply.md

 ## kusion apply

-Apply the operation intents of various resources to multiple runtime
+Apply the operation intents of various resources to multiple runtimes

 ### Synopsis